sourcegraph/sourcegraph-public-snapshot/doc/getting-started/github-vs-sourcegraph.md

 ###  App activity insights

-With [insights for Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/viewing-insights-from-your-project/about-insights-for-projects), you can view, create, and customize charts that are built from the project’s data.
+With [insights for Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/viewing-insights-from-your-project/about-insights-for-projects) in GitHub, you can view, create, and customize charts that are built from the project’s data.
 [Organization activity insights](https://docs.github.com/en/enterprise-cloud@latest/organizations/collaborating-with-groups-in-organizations/viewing-insights-for-your-organization) help you understand how members of the organization are using GitHub, e.g. issue and pull request activity, top languages used, and cumulative information about where members spend their time.

 Sourcegraph offers [in-product analytics](https://docs.sourcegraph.com/admin/analytics) to help Sourcegraph administrators understand user engagement across the various Sourcegraph features, identify power users, and convey value to engineering leaders.